So Much Fun

 So Much Fun is the debut studio album by American rapper Young Thug.
 It was released on August 16, 2019, by YSL Records, 300 Entertainment and Atlantic Records.
 The album features guest appearances from Future, Machine Gun Kelly, Gunna, Lil Baby, Lil Uzi Vert, Lil Duke, 21 Savage, Doe Boy, Lil Keed, Quavo, Juice Wrld, Nav, J. Cole, and Travis Scott.
 The album was supported by the singles "The London" and "Hot".

 So Much Fun received generally positive reviews and debuted atop the US Billboard 200, becoming Young Thug's first US number-one album.

 Production

 American musician J. Cole was originally rumored, without any official confirmation from Cole nor Thug, to serve as the executive producer on the album, but his contributions did not make it to the final album.
-Among others, Thug worked with Roddy Ricch, 21 Savage, and Gunna in recording sessions for the album.
+Among others, for the album Thug worked with Roddy Ricch, 21 Savage, and Gunna in recording sessions for the album.

 Release and promotion

 So Much Fun was originally titled GOLDMOUFDOG (stylized as GØŁDMØÜFDÖG) before Young Thug revealed the new title in an interview with podcast host Adam22 for his No Jumper channel.
 Thug also announced the album's title had been changed on social media.
 On August 10, 2019, Thug announced the album would be released on August 16.
 The deluxe edition of the album was released on December 20, 2019, featuring five new tracks: "Diamonds", "Hop Off a Jet", "Die Today", "Millions", and the remix of "Hot".